Four P’s of Project Management

 Understand the Project Lifecycle

 You will get confused about how the project lifecycle can be the same for all projects.
 The reason is that each project can be different from the others.
 Also, you will get this doubt because every organization will have its own working style.
 Yes, what you have thought is right.
 But, when you take the case of a typical project, it will go through a similar order of phases.
-These phases together are referred to as a project life cycle.
+Together, these phases are referred to as a project life cycle.
 It is the standard set of processes that you will have to follow to ensure the success of your project.
 In general, it is classified into four phases.
 They are concept, planning, execution and closing.

 Concept:

 When you take a typical project, it will begin with this phase.
 At this first phase, the concept of the project is defined.
 So, this phase is otherwise referred to as the initiation phase.
 It all begins with identifying the objective of the project.
-The objective that you identify can either be a problem or an opportunity to be addressed.
+The objective you identify can be a problem or an opportunity to be addressed.
 The solution to this issue is a project with deliverables.

 In this stage of the lifecycle, you should engage in a feasibility study for identifying whether the planned solution will meet the need.
 Even, it aids with identifying in advance which resources will be required and the information to be part of the business contract.